The Largest Organism on Earth Is a Fungus

 Method 2

-1. Put your hard disk of your computer in any other pc .Step 2.
+Step 1.
+Put your hard disk of your computer in any other pc .Step 2.
 Boot that computer and use your hard disk as a secondary hard disk (D'nt boot as primary hard disk ).Step 3.
 Then open that drive in which the victim’s window(or your window) is installed.Step 4.
 Go to location windows->system32->configStep 5.
 And delete SAM.exe and SAM.log

 Step 6.
 Now remove hard disk and put in your computer.